 Knee arthroscopy (keyhole surgery)

 Arthroscopy of the knee is a relatively quick operation taking about 20 minutes to perform.
-The commonest conditions treated by knee arthroscopy include a torn cartilage and early arthritis of the knee.
-The arthroscopic technique is also used for anterior cruciate ligament reconstruction using hamstring tendons.
+The commonest conditions treated by knee arthroscopy include a torn cartilage and bearing cartilage damage in the knee.
+The arthroscopic technique is also used for anterior cruciate ligament reconstruction.

 What happens during knee surgery?

-Depending on the medical conditions affecting anaesthetic fitness the knee arthroscopy can be generally done as a day surgery procedure.
-A general anaesthetic is the commonest anaesthetic used for the operation.
-The procedure is carried out under a tourniquet to reduce the amount of bleeding and to better visualise the inside of the knee.
+The knee arthroscopy is done as a day surgery procedure under general anaesthetic.
+The procedure sometimes is carried out under spinal anaesthetic.
+The procedure is done using a tourniquet to minimise bleeding and for better visualisation of the inside of the knee.

 The incisions made on the front of the knee are generally no more than 1cm in length.
-At the end of the procedure the incisions are closed with steristrips (small sticky tape) and usually stitches are not required.
-Local anaesthetic is injected at the site of the incisions to prevent immediate post-operative pain.
+At the end of the procedure the incisions are closed with sutures.
+Local anaesthetic is injected at the site of the incisions to ensure good pain control.

 What happens after the knee surgery?

-Once you wake up you will notice a bandage around your knee.
-Once you recover from the general anaesthetic you will generally be able to go home the same day.
-You do need somebody to drive you home and to keep an eye on you on that particular day.
-The bandages can be removed in 48 hours time.
-The inner dressings covering the cuts should be kept dry for 10 days.
-At 10 days the dressings can be peeled off and the steristrips can be removed.
+Following the surgery, you will have a bandage around your knee.
+Once you recover from the general anaesthetic you will be able to go home the same day.
+You can put full weight through the leg and start moving the knee straightaway.
+You will need somebody to drive you home and to keep an eye on you on that day.
+The bandages can be removed in 48 hours.
+The inner dressings covering the cuts should be kept clean and dry for 10 days.
+At 10 days the dressings and the stitches can be removed.
 After the operation you should start gently exercising the knee and work on the muscle at the front of the thigh (quadriceps).
-You generally will be able to return to your everyday activities within two weeks following surgery.
-Occasionally the knee may remain sore and swollen for a period of up to six weeks.
+You need to rest the knee for the first two weeks following which you can gradually increase your activity level.

 The risks of knee arthroscopy include the following: